simplefin/bank-access/README.md

 Tell your bank you want SimpleFIN!

-And please contribute a script for your banks!
+And please contribute a script for your bank!